Gabrielle Pascual, MMFT, Licensed Marriage and Family Therapist (LMFT 125884)

 When working with kids and teens, I value building trust and creating a safe space so they can explore and understand themselves better.
 Therapy isn’t a one-size-fits-all, so I use a variety of interventions and techniques that best suit their individual needs.
 I assist them by targeting areas for personal growth such as increasing an understanding of their emotions, improving communication skills, and building healthier relationships with others.
 I also value working with my clients’ families to support positive relationships and provide sustainable changes outside of the therapy room.
 Therapy is an opportunity to collaborate with children and teens in expanding their insights of themselves and building skills they need to improve their lives.
 I recognize that therapy isn’t easy, and I commit to being with our youth as we navigate along their journeys.

-As a Filipino-American woman, I recognize the importance of understanding each of my client’s cultural experiences as they explore their own sense of self.
-I assist my clients in navigating their multicultural identities – including how they relate to their families and how they connect to their communities.
+As a Filipina-American woman and a daughter of immigrants, I recognize the importance of understanding each of my client’s cultural experiences as they explore their own sense of self.
+I assist my clients in navigating their multicultural identities and how they relate to their families and feeling connected in their communities that they are a part of.
 I feel deeply rooted in my cultural identities, so it has been important to me to feel understood in my unique experiences.
-I strive to ensure the kids and teens I work with feel understood in their diverse experiences as well.
+I strive to ensure my kids and teens feel understood in their diverse experiences as well.

-As a child, I wish I had the skills to help me understand my emotions and experiences.
+Looking back as a kid, I wish I had the skills to help me understand my emotions and experiences.
 As a therapist, I strive to help my clients feel understood and heard.
 I am grateful that my experience working with adolescents has allowed me to witness their immense resiliency as they move through life.
 This has inspired me to continue working with our youth so they can sustain positive growth and be the bright future for our world.

 Specialties: